 When to see a doctor about stomach pain

-Talk to your doctor about any irregular stomach pains or frequent pain, diarrhea, nausea or constipation.
+If your stomach problems stick around for a few days or more, it’s time to call your doctor and talk to them about any irregular stomach pains or frequent pain, diarrhea, nausea or constipation.

-"It’s important to keep track of what you consume or if there’s anything about your lifestyle that may cause stomach pain and uncomfortable side effects," stressed Dr. Boger.
-"Being aware of all noticeable symptoms you experience with abdominal pain can help you find out what may be the cause."
+"As you prepare for your appointment, keep track of what you eat or if there’s anything about your lifestyle that may cause stomach pain," Dr. McKee says.
+"Being aware of all noticeable symptoms you experience can help us determine the cause."